 Backup is a relatively inexpensive way to avoid complete data loss.
 Valuable for compliance.
 Does not ensure continuity of operations.

 Replication is focused on ensuring that business applications and processes are always available, even after an outage.
-More expensive to set up and maintain.

 4 Reasons Why Backup is Not Replication